omx/omx-company-upload-guidelines/README.md

 # Abuse

-Although validation errors are allowed, errors which result from what appear to be deliberate attempts to inject false data or malware into EAP, or to break or compromise EAP in any way, will cause the offending user and company to be banned, and may also result in legal redress.
+Although validation errors are allowed, errors which result from what appear to be deliberate attempts to inject false data or malware into OMX, or to break or compromise OMX in any way, will cause the offending user and company to be banned, and may also result in legal redress.

 # Please Contact Us

-Although every effort has been made to ensure that this documentation accurately reflects the process for company upload in EAP, please advise us if you discover any discrepancies.
+Although every effort has been made to ensure that this documentation accurately reflects the process for company upload in OMX, please advise us if you discover any discrepancies.